 The rule of thirds is one of the most essential photography techniques.
 By dividing images into three vertical and horizontal lines, you create a grid with four intersecting points.
 These are called “power points.”

 This guideline isn’t just for professional photographers, graphic designers, or artists.
-When applied properly, this principle allows for stronger visuals in your PowerPoint design.
+When applied properly, this principle allows stronger visuals in your PowerPoint design.

 The good thing about this rule is that anyone can do it.
 Since visual communication is just as important as verbal communication, applying this to your presentation design can make it more interesting and striking especially when you’re conveying your message visually.